kieranabrennan/every-step-you-take/README.md

 </div>

 ## Features
-- Access your iPhone step data from Health, without a seperate app
+- Access your iPhone step data from Apple Health, without a seperate app
-- Automatic insights to your inbox of your weekly step history
+- Get an automatic weekly report of your step count
-- Step counting is simplest activity tracker, doesn't require wearables
+- Step counting is simplest was to track activity, and doesn't require a wearable
 - More steps per day = healthier lifestyle in the long run

 ## Setup
 There are three parts to the workflow:
 1. A Shortcut and Automation on iPhone to send step data over email
-2. A Cloud Function triggered daily (Cloud Scheduler) to upload daily step data to Firestore
+2. A Cloud Function triggered daily (Cloud Scheduler) to read emails and upload daily step data to Firestore
 3. A Cloud Function triggered weekly to summarise the step history and send an email

 ### Setup Shortcut and Automation (iPhone)
-- Upload the shortcut in iPhone>Daily steps email.shortcut to iPhone The iPhone shortcut reads step data from Health from the last day and sends as an email.
+- Upload the shortcut in iPhone>Daily steps email.shortcut to your iPhone

+The iPhone shortcut reads step data from Health from the last day and sends as an email.
 Body in the form of date, step_count (e.g. 2024-08-18, 12518)

-Automations with email cannot run automatically on lock screen.
-Instead:
+Automations with email cannot run automatically on lock screen (!).
+The current workaround is to:
 - Set an automation to turn on aeroplane mode at 12 am each night
 - Set another automation to trigger the shortcut when aeroplane is turned off (i.e. in the morning when phone is checked)